 Success!
 Sea Trips Reykjavik found stunning Northern Lights tonight from Reykjavik.

-Sheltered by an island the sea was calm, and we waited patiently for the flare up that was predicted by the satellite readings.
+Sheltered by an island the sea was calm, and we waited patiently for the flare-up that was predicted by the satellite readings.
 Suddenly there it was, a great green arc high above us.
 Undeniable.
-Shortly after that it danced and split into three or four arcs, then broke free of the lines and started making tornado shapes in the sky with bright colours.
+Shortly after that it danced and split into three or four arcs, then broke free of the lines and started making tornado shapes in the sky with bright colors.
 It really was a marvel to see and we loved showing the natural wonder that is the Aurora Borealis to people.

-We also take the luxury yacht Amelia Rose out whale watching during the day time.
+We also take the luxury yacht, Amelia Rose, out whale watching during the daytime.
 If you have already bought a ticket to see the northern lights with us you can come out whale watching for half price.
-The most common species of whale we see are minke whales, humpback whales, white beaked dolphins and porpoises, though we never really know what we will see, and in the last few months we‘ve had basking sharks, pilot whales, killer whales (orca) and even blue whales!
+The most common species of whale we see are minke whales, humpback whales, white-beaked dolphins, and porpoises, though we never really know what we will see, and in the last few months, we‘ve had basking sharks, pilot whales, killer whales (orca) and even blue whales!

-We always have blankets, ponchos, and sea sickness tablets on board if you feel groggy or cold.
+We always have blankets, ponchos, and seasickness tablets on board if you feel groggy or cold.
 Let us know if you have any questions at firstname.lastname@example.org or look at our FAQs.